|Flying Start Project Manager|

 What if I lose one or more of my textbooks, or they are stolen?

 Unfortunately there is one set of books per student, and no extra books will be ordered by the University.
 If a book is lost or stolen, no replacement can be provided.
-However you can access all course books in the Library, and you can also purchase a replacement yourself.
+However you can access some course books in the Library, and you can also purchase a replacement yourself.

 Where can I find out more about the Online Book Store and book credits?